 Guy Kawasaki: Yes, Mark Manson.

-David Winer: You guys were talking about legacies and things like that.
+Dave Winer: You guys were talking about legacies and things like that.
 And as I was listening to it, I was thinking, “Boy, do I have something to say about this?”

 So I don't think we should be trying to change the world.
 I don't think that individuals should do that.
 I don't think we should have legacies.
 I think we should just do what pleases us and if something out of that, ends up changing the world, then you accept it.
 But you don't try to change the world because too many people are doing that.